MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Because devices and drivers controlling interfaces come and go, drivers and applications should avoid calling [**IoGetDeviceInterfaces**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdeviceinterfaces) at component start-up to get a list of enabled interfaces.

-Instead, the best practice is to **register for notifications** of device interface arrival or removal and then use an API to get the list of existing enabled interfaces on the machine.
+Instead, the best practice is to **register for notifications** of device interface arrival or removal and then call the appropriate function to get the list of existing enabled interfaces on the machine.

 For more info, see: